adielwes/FitTrackPro/README.md

 ## 🏋️ TrackFit – Gym & Nutrition Tracker

 **TrackFit** is a modern Android app built to help users manage their workout routines, track their diet, and monitor body progress over time.
-Designed with clean architecture principles, this project also serves as a **technical showcase** for Android development best practices at a Pleno/Senior level.
+Designed with clean architecture principles, this project also serves as a **technical showcase** for Android development best practices.

 ---